ZetCode

 }

-This example implements a Matrix class that stores elements in a 2D array but provides a flat iteration through all elements.
-The iterator maintains its position across rows and columns, demonstrating how to handle more complex iteration scenarios while still implementing the Iterable interface.
+This improved Matrix class stores elements in a 2D array while providing a flat iteration through all elements.
+The iterator correctly maintains its position across rows and columns, demonstrating a structured approach to handling complex iteration while still implementing the Iterable interface.

 Source